-B.3.6.1B.3.5.1 Settlement Area Design
+B.3.5.1 Settlement Area Design

-- B.3.6.1.1B.3.5.1.1 It is a policy of this Plan that the scale and location of new development in the settlements maintain and/or enhance the character of the Settlement Area.
-This will be accomplished by encouraging: - a) All new roads to blend into the character of the existing road pattern established within the Settlement Area; - b) All new and upgraded roads within the Settlement Area are to emphasize active transportation through the use of widened shoulders, bicycle lanes, abutting trails and/or sidewalks, as appropriate; and, - c) The preservation and enhancement of historic features that exist in each Settlement Area.
+- B.3.5.1.1 It is a policy of this Plan that the scale and location of new development in the settlements maintain and/or enhance the character of the Settlement Area.
+This will be accomplished by encouraging: - a) All new roads to blend into the character of the existing road pattern established within the Settlement Area: - All new and upgraded roads within the Settlement Area are to emphasize active transportation through the use of widened shoulders, bicycle lanes, abutting trails and/or sidewalks, as appropriate; and, c) The preservation and enhancement of historic features that exist in each Settlement Area.

-B.3.6.2B.3.5.2 Multi-Unit Residential Development
+B.3.5.2 Multi-Unit Residential Development

-B.3.6.2.1 B.3.5.2.1 Multi-unit residential development shall consist of small scale apartments, semi-detached units, townhouses, and stacked housing structures or similar types of structures.

-- B.3.6.2.2B.3.5.2.2 New multi-unit residential development may be permitted by the Township subject to approval of a Zoning By-law Amendment, other applicable policies of this Plan, and subject to the following: - Multi-unit residential development shall be supported by water and sewage services that are appropriate for the form and type of development proposed and is to conform to the Servicing policies of this Plan; - The built form and orientation of structures for multi-unit residential purposes shall be considerate of adjacent residential building types and orientation; - Appropriate buffering and setbacks to neighbouring residential uses is required; - Multi-unit residential uses shall provide adequate off-street parking and consideration shall be given to provision of bicycle racks; - e) Traffic is appropriately addressed; - f) Drainage is appropriately addressed; and, - g) Vehicular access points shall be limited. - B.3.6.2.3B.3.5.2.3 Large scale multi-unit developments are encouraged to: - a) Locate where direct access to a major public road is available; - b) Locate close to public open space or alternatively shall provide adequate on-site outdoor recreational facilities; and, - c) Locate in close proximity to commercial facilities and/or schools. - B.3.6.2.4B.3.5.2.4 Multi-lot or multi-unit development proposals by plan of subdivision or condominium should include active transportation routes both internally and linkage to external routes and public areas.
+- B.3.5.2.1 Multi-unit residential development shall consist of small scale apartments, semi-detached units, townhouses, and stacked housing structures or similar types of structures. - B.3.5.2.2 New multi-unit residential development may be permitted by the Township subject to approval of a Zoning By-law Amendment, other applicable policies of this Plan, and subject to the following: - Multi-unit residential development shall be supported by water and sewage services that are appropriate for the form and type of development proposed and is to conform to the Servicing policies of this Plan; - The built form and orientation of structures for multi-unit residential purposes shall be considerate of adjacent residential building types and orientation; - Appropriate buffering and setbacks to neighbouring residential uses is required; - Multi-unit residential uses shall provide adequate off-street parking and consideration shall be given to provision of bicycle racks; - e) Traffic is appropriately addressed; - f) Drainage is appropriately addressed; and, - g) Vehicular access points shall be limited. - B.3.5.2.3 Large scale multi-unit developments are encouraged to: - a) Locate where direct access to a major public road is available; - b) Locate close to public open space or alternatively shall provide adequate on-site outdoor recreational facilities; and, - c) Locate in close proximity to commercial facilities and/or schools. - B.3.5.2.4 Multi-lot or multi-unit development proposals by plan of subdivision or condominium should include active transportation routes both internally and linkage to external routes and public areas.
 These elements may include but not be limited to sidewalks, trails and bicycle paths.
-Dedication of land for trails will be in accordance with the Planning Act. - B.3.6.2.5B.3.5.2.5 Multi-unit development is subject to Site Plan Control excluding semi-detached and duplex dwellings.
+Dedication of land for trails will be in accordance with the Planning Act.

-B.3.6.2.6B.3.5.2.6 For the purposes of this policy, multi-unit residential development is not considered a Garden Suite or residential Second Unit.
+- B.3.5.2.5 Multi-unit development is subject to Site Plan Control excluding semidetached and duplex dwellings. - B.3.5.2.6 For the purposes of this policy, multi-unit residential development is not considered a Garden Suite or residential Second Unit.

-B.3.7B.3.6 Mixed-Use Development
+B.3.6 Mixed-Use Development

-- B.3.7.1B.3.6.1 Commercial development may be permitted in the same building as residential development in the following circumstances: - a) On the ground floor in the form of an owner or caretaker's residence; or. - On upper floors from ground floor commercial for single or multi-unit residential development. - B.3.7.2B.3.6.2 Mixed-use commercial with multi-unit residential development is only permitted in the Settlement Areas of Perkinsfield, Wyevale and Lafontaine.
+- B.3.6.1 Commercial development may be permitted in the same building as residential development in the following circumstances: - a) On the ground floor in the form of an owner or caretaker's residence; or. - On upper floors from ground floor commercial for single or multi-unit residential development. - B.3.6.2 Mixed-use commercial with multi-unit residential development is only permitted in the Settlement Areas of Perkinsfield, Wyevale and Lafontaine.

-B.3.8B.3.7 Commercial and Industrial Development Policies
+B.3.7 Commercial and Industrial Development Policies